simeonveldstra/prospero-c/README.md

 overcome this, but htop does show only one core active.

 I have enough cores I should be able to split the work up and get it done in under a second.
-Let's abandon portability and include pthread.h and see where that gets us..
+Let's abandon the 386 and include pthread.h and see where that gets us.

 One nice thing about Python is never seeing the words "segmentation fault".
 Eventually I figured out that I duplicated some pointer math when refactoring a bit for threads.
 Anyway, other than that, harnessing some more cores was pretty easy.

 To get the wall clock time down under a second took 25 threads on my machine.
 <img src="screenshots/machine-under-a-second.png" alt="Threaded and under a second">
-You can see the overhead has gone up a fair bit, from 13 to 22 seconds of processor time, and the memory usage has ballooned to almost eight megabytes!

 The returns diminish however, with only 4 threads wall-clock was down to about three seconds.

+You can also see that the overhead has gone up a fair bit, from 13 to 22 seconds of processor time, and the memory usage has ballooned to almost eight megabytes!

 So there you have it, you really can beat Python by rewriting in C.
 And it only took 700 extra lines of code.